SnowballSH/Gorilla/README.md

 Gorilla is a dynamic, interpreted programming language written in Go and Plan 9 Assembly.

-It is made for creating fast, async, efficient, and simple apps.
+It is made for creating async, efficient, and simple apps.

 ---